Kicksaw-Consulting/simple-mockforce/README.md

 When using `@mock_salesforce`, do note that the `requests` library is being patched with `responses`, so any calls you make to any other APIs will fail unless you patch them yourself, or patch the code which invokes said calls.

+## Relations

+Relations are the weakest part of this library, and some features are just plain not supported yet.

+If you have a relational field that points to an object whose name cannot be inferred from the field name (e.g., from `Account__r` it can be inferred that this is pointing to an `Account` object), you can create a file called `relations.json` that translates a relational field name to your intended Salesforce object's name.
+See `relations.json` in the test folder for an example.

+To specify the location of `relations.json`, set an environment variable called `MOCKFORCE_RELATIONS_ROOT` which points to the parent folder of `relations.json`.
+Note, this defaults to the current directory `.`.